ADHD in Women | Diagnosis | Symptoms are different

 Anxiety and mood disorders

-Binge eating and general eating disorders
+Binge eating disorders

 Personality disorders